MiraReisinger/NLP_assignment2_group4/README.md

 ## Code
 ---------------------------needs to be updated---------------------------------------------------------
+------------- also say something about spacy issue to recommend the version we have been using ----
 * `extract_pred_arg.py` This code extracts the predicates and arguments and exports them as well as the tokens into a newly created csv file.
 Use this code for preprocessing the conll inputfiles.
 Use for both training- and testfile.
 HOW TO RUN IT?
 * `extract_features.py` This code generates all features to help the SVM classifier predict semantic roles.
 The input is the outputfile from `extract_pred_arg.py` for both training- and testfile.
 The script needs to be called from the command line, passing it the path to inputfile.